Locations:

 What is cystic kidney disease?

-Cystic kidney disease (CKD) describes a group of conditions that cause cysts (fluid-filled sacs) to form in or around the kidneys.
-Kidney cysts can prevent the kidneys from filtering water and waste out of your blood.
+Cystic kidney disease describes a group of conditions that cause fluid-filled sacs (cysts) to form in or around your kidneys.
+Kidney cysts can prevent your kidneys from filtering wastes and excess water out of your blood.
 Cystic kidney disease can lead to kidney failure.

 Advertisement